KnajZ11/rsschool-cv/cv.md

             }.bind(this));
         }

-No experience in Junior Dev
+6.No experience in Junior Dev;
-Graduated from the university.
+7.Graduated from the university.
 Belarusian State University of Transport.
 Faculty of mechanics.
-Specialty: Traction rolling stock of railway transport
+Specialty: Traction rolling stock of railway transport;
-Worked with an English tutor
+8.Worked with an English tutor;